-- Rarity faints twice during the My Little Pony: Friendship Is Magic episode "Bridle Gossip."
+- Rarity faints twice during the My Little Pony: Friendship is Magic episode "Bridle Gossip."
 First, when she hears that mysterious zebra Zecora's stripes are not a fashion choice, but something she was born with, and then again when the other ponies list the "horrors" of The Everfree Forest.
 Applejack also ends up fainting in "Applebuck Season" after believing she's finished her apple-picking all by herself, only to be shown an acre that still needed to be picked.
 In the latter case, it's likely justified, as Applejack was suffering from severe sleep deprivation in addition to the shock, thus crossing over with the Exhaustion Faint.

 - Played for laughs in American Dad! when Stan outs Terry as a homosexual to his homophobic father.
 Terry faints into his lover's arms in the most girly way possible (practically emulating Rarity, above), and Stan, drunk off his ass, calls him out on it.
 "That's not how a straight guy faints.
 THIS is how a straight guy faints!"

 - The Bridgemen did this en masse at the end of their 1978 show after holding an Incredibly Long Note.